kengen1/Leetcode-Study-Bot/README.md

 ### Installation

 1. **Clone the Repository**
-   - Use `git clone <repository-url>` to clone this project to your local machine.
+   - Use `git clone https://github.com/kengen1/Leetcode-Study-Bot.git` to clone this project to your local machine.

 2. **Install Dependencies**
    - Change to the project directory and execute: